Frequently Asked Questions

 Is this a one-year program or does it cover all of high school?

-Byline covers one school year, and can be used by students in 8th–12th grade.
-Byline isn’t intended to give students everything they need over all five years.
+Byline covers one school year, and can be used by students in 9th–12th grade.
+Byline isn’t intended to give students everything they need over all four years.
 It is not multi-year in design.
 Our suggestion would be to use the course for one year of English and in successive years, if students want to continue, use it as an elective or focus on areas that were difficult for them.
 You may also wish to consider our other high school curriculum, The One Year Adventure Novel.

-We really encourage students who are “borderline” between Cover Story (grades 6–9) and Byline (grades 8–12) and The One Year Adventure Novel (grades 9–12) to do Cover Story first.
-This is especially true for 8th-grade students—or 9th-grade students who are not strong writers.
+We really encourage students who are “borderline” between Cover Story (grades 6–9) and Byline (grades 9–12) and The One Year Adventure Novel (grades 9–12) to do Cover Story first.
+This is especially true for 9th-grade students who are not strong writers.
 Give them the gift of doing each program when they are ready.
 Tackling too much too soon does not build a young writer’s confidence, and sometimes they get frustrated and think the problem is with them as a writer rather than the course level.

 If you have a 9th-grade writer who is a strong writer, we would suggest going straight for Byline or One Year Adventure Novel.